nadethoughts/Aetheria/Campaigns/Nimble/PCs/Mei Rong (Temporary PC).md

 - Can use history and song to turn a hostile negotiation toward mutual recognition.
 - Provides magical support, recovery, and broad knowledge during an expedition.

+## Session 09 Update

+Mei Rong joined An Yue's hearing at Icehold.
+She invoked Frostvein's history of emergency alliances that ended with the tribe subordinated to stronger powers and called for written, signed assurances that victory over Razor will not restore Erie rule.

 ## Current Hooks
 - Mei Rong may know an older verse about Razor, the dragonflight burial tunnels, or the Shadow Well.
 - A disputed treaty or boundary marker could prove Frostvein's claim to the passes.